 A glass firmly rooted in a gentlemen’s club, this one exudes class – think whiskey and cigars in the smoking room after dinner.

-It is commonly used for brandy and today is largely a glass for dark and aged spirits in general.
-They are often designed so that when held partially horizontal, the spirits do not spill out.
+It is commonly used for brandy and is today largely a glass for dark and aged spirits in general.
+They are often designed so that when held partially horizontally, the spirits do not spill out.

-But all of these opulent assortments compared to other different types of whiskey glasses don’t necessarily make it a premium drinking vessel: the extravagant body and narrow rim of the glass can stimulate the release of strong ethanol vapors, overpowering other aromas.
+But opulent assortments compared to other types of whiskey glasses don’t necessarily make a whiskey glass a premium drinking vessel: the extravagant body and narrow rim can stimulate the release of strong ethanol vapors, overpowering other aromas.

 NEAT whiskey glass